danielharrell/open-eyes-lect-2017-18/Open.md

 save in light of a power to keep certain things *out*, like corpses and suitors?
 The power, that is, to be closed?
-And even if this were also the power to be open, the exercise of it would seem to involve a choice, in each case, that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
+And even if this were also the power to be open, the exercise of it would seem to involve a choice, that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
 This enclosure in the human case might be thought a boundary of